-The Board's net investment in capital assets at June 30, 2019, totals \$40,498 (net of accumulated depreciation).
-This amount represents capitalized leasehold improvements and modular office furniture systems.
+The Board's net investment in capital assets at June 30, 2021, totals \$307,361 (net of accumulated depreciation).
+This is an increase of \$184,356 from the prior year related to leasehold additions and software for the Board's licensing system.
+The remaining portion of the capital asset amount consists of other capitalized tenant improvements and modular office furniture.
 Additional information on the Board's capital assets can be found in Note 5.
-The intangible asset reported as Construction in Progress in Note 5 became permanently impaired during fiscal year 2019.
-The Board reported a special item of \$838,049 related to the impairment.
-Additional information on the special item can be found in Note 12.

-Economic Factors and the Fiscal Year 2020 Budget
+Economic Factors and the Fiscal Year 2021 Budget

-The Board experienced an increase in the number of licensed individuals and a decrease in licensed firms in the fiscal year 2019.
+The Board experienced an increase in the number of licensed individuals and a decrease in the number of licensed firms in the fiscal year 2021.